teddycheru/precision-rag-prompt-tuning/README.md

 3. Evaluation data will be generated and saved in `/data/evaluation_data.csv`.

-## Contributing

-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.
-Ensure that your code follows the project's coding style and conventions.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - [OpenAI](https://openai.com) for providing the GPT-3 model and API.